Hotspot Instance¶

 - DHCP Server — Issues IP addresses to client devices (unless DHCP relay is configured)

-- Captive Portal — Login page, either locally hosted on HSG or externally hosted
+- Captive Portal — Redirects unauthenticated users to a login page (either locally hosted on HSG or externally hosted)

 Note